 The pipework and fresh water tanks inside these sinks can be sanitised by using a suitable water steriliser, also available from Plastic Solutions.

-The foot-oprated Hand Sanitsing Station allows you to provide a sanitising station exactly where you want it.
-It's 7½ litre reservoir will not need regular filling and the foot pump means you don't have to touch anything by hand.
-Covid taught us, what would be the point of touching something many other people have handled?
+The foot-operated Hand Sanitising Station allows you to provide a sanitising station exactly where you want it.
+Its 7½ litre reservoir will not need regular filling and the foot pump means you don't have to touch anything by hand.
+Covid taught us to understand that viruses are spread when touching something many other people have handled.
 70% anti-bacterial liquid is preferred..

 The PED Washstation is a portable, plug and play washstation unit specifically designed for outdoor or indoor use on construction sites; commercial premises; factories; fuel stations; golf and sports clubs; farmyards; markets; community centres; creches; schools and many other locations and applications.